This guide addresses the following topics.

 Where a processing rule exists the right hand column identifies the rule and describes the impact.
 To accept the processing of the rule click the green OK button.
-Where more than one matching transaction may exist click on the three dots symbol to pick from a list, if none apply then green OK button.
+Where more than one matching transaction may exist click on the blue … symbol to pick from a list, if none apply then green OK button.

 Note where the imported value could be allocated to outstanding documents such as invoices or bills. a list of documents is presented when the green OK button is clicked.
 If the user would prefer to not allocated to documents then click ADD, in the left hand column to enter a specific transaction.

 An employee expense claim (or a mileage claim where the employee is using their private vehicle for a business specific journey) can be recorded as a repayment to the employee either directly as a bank transfer, or if the employee is a director via the Directors current account or included with the net pay via a payroll run.
 A hard copy of the expense or mileage claim is available to be distributed (or signed off) to the employee.
 Expense and mileage claim are accessed via the Expenditure menu.

 Select the method of reimbursement, in this case Payroll.
 In the A/C field select the Expense Claims from the drop-down list to make the reimbursement via a payroll run.
 Select the Claimant.
 Enter a reference if required and amend or leave the default date.
 Click ADD ITEM; Select Printing and Stationery Costs from the Account drop-down.
 The Gross Amount as £75.00.
 SAVE ITEM to confirm the line item and add additional lines.
 Click SUBMIT to record the transaction.